| | | | | |

 Sim-Lab Direct Drive Wheel Base with max torque 35Nm

-Choosing between these wheelbases ultimately depends on your priorities.
-If you’re entering direct drive from belt-driven wheels, the Fanatec CSL DD or Moza R5 bundle deliver transformational improvements for £350-400.
-Both represent exceptional value, with the choice between them depending on whether you prefer Fanatec’s composite shaft snap or Moza’s outrunner smoothness.
+Choosing between these wheelbases really depends on your priorities.
+If you’re entering direct drive from an old belt-driven wheel like a Logitech G29, the Fanatec CSL DD or Moza R5 bundle deliver massive improvements for £350-400.
+You’ll be quite astonished at the difference, believe me.
+Both represent amazing value, with the choice between them depending on whether you prefer Fanatec’s composite shaft snap or Moza’s outrunner smoothness.
+Teh choice is getting more and more difficult – they’re both excellent companies.

-For those wanting the absolute best, the Simucube 2 Pro at £1,679 remains the benchmark.
-That 24-bit encoder, industrial servo motor, and TrueDrive software sophistication deliver genuinely surgical FFB precision.
-It’s expensive, but you’re getting industrial-grade components designed for continuous operation.
-Mine has run flawlessly for four years, and the FFB detail continues revealing nuances in every sim I drive.
+For those wanting the absolute best, I think the Simucube 2 Pro at £1,679 remains my benchmark.
+That 22-bit encoder (with 4.19 million positions per revolution), industrial servo motor, 8.0 Nm/ms slew rate, and TrueDrive software sophistication deliver genuinely surgical FFB precision.
+Mine has run flawlessly for fyears, and the FFB detail continues revealing nuances in every sim I drive.
+That said, Moza’s new R21 Ultra at £699 for 21Nm and R25 Ultra at £899 for 25Nm represent remarkable value – the flatwire motor technology and 21-bit encoder are technically very impressive devices.

-The market continues evolving rapidly, with new models and firmware updates changing the landscape monthly.
-But the fundamental principles remain constant: match motor output to your actual needs, prioritise engineering quality over headline specifications, and choose brands that support their products long-term with meaningful firmware updates.
-Do that, and you’ll find years of enjoyment from whichever wheelbase you choose.
+Whicehevr wheelbase you pick, the fundamentals remain a constant: match motor output (torque) to your needs, prioritise engineering quality over headline specs, and choose brands that support their products long-term with meaningful firmware updates.
+Get this right and you’ll find years of enjoyment from whichever wheelbase you choose.

 Related Articles